AhmetEminSaglik/JPA-vs-Hibernate/README.md

 docker run --name jpa-hibernate-mysql -p 3306:3306  -e MYSQL_ALLOW_EMPTY_PASSWORD=1 -d mysql
 ```

 To test whether the MySQL container is running properly, you can copy and paste the following command.

 ```
-mysql -u root -h 127.0.0.1 -P 3306
+docker ps
 ```

-If you see the following output it means you successfully connected.
-So you can follow the next steps.
+If you see running a docker container named `jpa-hibernate-mysql` then it means you successfully launched the MySQL.
-> Welcome to the MySQL monitor.
-Commands end with; or \g.
-<br> Your MySQL connection id is 11
-<br> Server version: 9.0.0 MySQL Community Server - GPL

 **2.** Copy and paste the following command in your cmd.
 <br>